student-vikashkr/vikash-demo/README.md

 # vikash-demo
-this is my first repository
+This is my first repository
+AUTHOR - Vikash kumar